"Every good gift and every perfect gift is from above, and cometh down from the Father of lights..." James 1:17

 I'm thankful for my brother and sister, and all the time we spent together.
 Now that we're all grown and married, we don't get to be together very often.
 I remember the nights we would all gather on my bed in our pajamas before going to sleep, just to talk.
 I remember the games we made up and played for hours.
 We were truly each others' best friends.
 I miss those days, and sometimes I wish I could go back to them again, so that I would realize how precious those times were.

 I'm thankful for my husband who works hard for his little family.
 I have loved him nearly from the moment I laid eyes on him, but I didn't realize how much until our son was born.
 He loves our little boy so much.
 It makes me so happy to see them together.
-I'm thankful that he puts up with me and is
+I'm thankful that he puts up with me and is always usually willing to take on the projects that I come up with for him.

 I am so thankful for my son.
 He is the joy of my life.
 Nothing makes me happier than to see his little eyes light up when he sees me come into his room.
 When he gurgles, when he coos and even when he poops, he is the cutest, best, most wonderful baby in the world, and I'm so thankful to be his mama.